Ch-sriram/Just-Git-In/README.md

 So from now on, we will make a branch called __develop__ which will be the __default__ branch of our repository.
 To do that, we will create a new branch in GitHub using the instructions present __[here in 10.6](https://github.com/Ch-sriram/Just-Git-In#106-creating-branches-on-github)__.
 After that, we navigate to the __Repository Settings__ in GitHub's webpage and then goto the __Options__ tab, where we will see the __Default branch__ option, where we change the repository to __develop__ branch and then press the __Update__ button to make sure that the changes stick to the repository.
 We've successfully updated the default branch for the repository.

 Now when we get to the main page of our repository, we can see that the repository's default branch is now the __develop__ branch.
 Now, whenever we try to make a __Pull Request__, we will see that the base destination of the pull request is now the __develop__ branch (and not the __master__ branch).
-Another thing is, whenever we try to clone the repository using either the HTTPS/SSH clone URL in the terminal in the local system, using the <code>git clone git@github.com:Ch-sriram/demo.git</code> command, we will see that the repository is clones inside the local system, and when we type in <code>git branch -a</code> command in the terminal, we will see the following output:
+Another thing is, whenever we try to clone the repository using either the HTTPS/SSH clone URL in the terminal in the local system, using the <code>git clone git@github.com:Ch-sriram/demo.git</code> command, we will see that the repository is cloned inside the local system, and when we type in <code>git branch -a</code> command in the terminal, we will see the following output:

 <pre>
 * <strong>develop</strong>